SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 small ship can pull itself closer to a large one, while a large one can pull a smaller one in.)
-It costs 8,000 credits to install the base module, which takes up seven area units, draws 10 energy units, and offers a tractor beam “damage” of 2D.
+It costs 8,000 credits to install the base module, which takes up seven area units, draws 10 energy units, and offers a tractor beam "damage" of 2D.
 For each additional +1D to the beam, add 4,000 credits, another seven area units, and another 10 energy units.

 Hull